 Syphilis can be diagnosed by testing samples of:

 Through the Centers for Disease Control and Prevention, your local health department offers partner services, which will help you notify your sexual partners that they may be infected.
-That way, your partners can be tested and treated and the spread of syphilis can be curtailed.
+That way, your partners can be tested and treated and the spread of syphilis can be limited.

 The first day you receive treatment you may experience what's known as the Jarisch-Herxheimer reaction.
-Signs and symptoms include a fever, chills, nausea, achy pain and headache.
+Signs and symptoms include a fever, chills, nausea, achy pain and a headache.
 This reaction usually doesn't last more than one day.

 After you're treated for syphilis, your doctor will ask you to:

 - Have periodic blood tests and exams to make sure you're responding to the usual dosage of penicillin.
 Your specific follow-up will depend on the stage of syphilis you're diagnosed with.

 - Avoid sexual contact with new partners until the treatment is completed and blood tests indicate the infection has been cured.

 - Notify your sex partners so that they can be tested and get treatment if necessary.

 Finding out you have syphilis can be extremely upsetting.
 You might experience anger if you feel you've been betrayed, or shame if you think you've infected others.